Kulvir-parmar/api-rate-limiter/README.md

     http.ListenAndServe(":42069", limit.RateLimiter(Users, router))
 }
 ```

+`xxx` can be limiting algorithm of your choice.
+But currently we have only `tokenbucket` implemented.
+WIP other algorithms.

+### IMPORTANT

 - `Users` is in memory representation of Token Bucket Store.
 - Creating a Bucket Store and pass it to Middleware function is important step.